 This gives you a special interest in the property over and above that of a tenant under a traditional lease.
-With a traditional lease agreement the home can be bought and sold subject-to the terms of the current lease.
+With a traditional lease agreement, the home can be bought and sold subject to the terms of the current lease.
 It’s an important distinction that option money is not a deposit and is not refundable if you do not buy the house.
 The option money SHOULD be credited to the purchase of the house when and if you buy it!

 Why Do Rent To Own?

-Now why would a seller agree to sell their home on rent-to-own terms instead of selling it outright?
+Now, why would a seller agree to sell their home on rent-to-own terms instead of selling it outright?
 Sometimes the homeowner is unable to find a buyer.
 There are dozens of reasons of why this may occur: market conditions, location, property condition, pricing, lack of modern amenities, etc. Older homes may have outdated floor plans, smaller closets, or outdated kitchens.
-Also, the effect of not being able to sell a home can result in the DREADED DOUBLE mortgage.
+Also, the effect of not being able to sell a home can result in a DREADED DOUBLE mortgage.